Coogee (WA)

 Frequently Asked Questions - Infrastructure

-Key infrastructure and planning changes likely to influence Coogee include: Windfall Residences Port Coogee (Planning); Spearwood Housing Project - Uniting WA (Construction); Phoenix Activity Centre Redevelopment (Approved); Discovery Parks Coogee Beach Redevelopment (Under Assessment); and Cockburn Coast - Shoreline Development (Construction).
+Key infrastructure and planning changes likely to influence the suburb of Coogee include: Windfall Residences Port Coogee (Planning); Spearwood Housing Project - Uniting WA (Construction); Phoenix Activity Centre Redevelopment (Approved); Discovery Parks Coogee Beach Redevelopment (Under Assessment); and Cockburn Coast - Shoreline Development (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 Infrastructure investment analysis indicates significant investment of approximately $846 million in infrastructure projects affecting the region.

-Coogee shows moderate infrastructure development relative to national averages, with opportunities for future growth and investment.
+The suburb of Coogee shows moderate infrastructure development relative to national averages, with opportunities for future growth and investment.

 HMAS Stirling Redevelopment and AUKUS Nuclear-Powered Submarine Infrastructure Program